Willie wagtail: Cultural depictions

 The willie wagtail was a feature in Australian Aboriginal folklore.
 Aboriginal tribes in parts of southeastern Australia, such as the Ngarrindjeri of the Lower Murray River, and the Narrunga People of the Yorke Peninsula, regard the willie wagtail as the bearer of bad news.
 It was thought that the willie wagtail could steal a person's secrets while lingering around camps eavesdropping, so women would be tight-lipped in the presence of the bird.
 The people of the Kimberley held a similar belief that it would inform the spirit of the recently departed if living relatives spoke badly of them.
 They also venerated the willie wagtail as the most intelligent of all animals.

 Its cleverness is also seen in a Tinputz tale of Bougainville Island, where Singsing Tongereng (Willie Wagtail) wins a contest among all birds to see who can fly the highest, by riding on the back of the eagle.
-However, the Kunwinjku in western Arnhem Land took a dimmer view and regarded it as a liar and a tattletale.
+The Kunwinjku in western Arnhem Land took a dimmer view and regarded it as a liar and a tattletale.
 The willie wagtail was held to have stolen fire and tried to extinguish it in the sea in a dreaming story of the Yindjibarndi people of the central and western Pilbara, and was able to send a strong wind if frightened.
 In the Noongar language dialects, the willie wagtail is known as the Djiti-Djiti (pronounced Chitti-chitti) and the Willaring in the Perth region.

 The Kalam people of New Guinea highlands called it konmayd, and deemed it a good bird; if it came and chattered when a new garden was tilled, then there would be good crops.
 It is said to be taking care of pigs if it is darting and calling around them.
 It may also be the manifestation of the ghost of paternal relatives to the Kalam.
 Called the kuritoro bird in New Guinea's eastern highlands, its appearance was significant in the mourning ceremony by a widow for her dead husband.
 She would offer him banana flowers; the presence of the bird singing nearby would confirm that the dead man's soul had taken the offering.

 A tale from the Kieta district of Bougainville Island relates that a maneka, the willie wagtail, darting along a river bank echoes a legendary daughter looking for her mother who drowned trying to cross a flooding river in a storm.
 The bird has been depicted on postage stamps in Palau and the Solomon Islands, and has also appeared as a character in Australian children's literature, such as Dot and the Kangaroo (1899), Blinky Bill Grows Up (1935), and Willie Wagtail and Other Tales (1929).